flintlib/arb/doc/source/dirichlet.rst

 without notice.*

 This module allows working with Dirichlet characters algebraically.
-For evaluations of characters as complex numbers and Dirichlet L-functions, see the :ref:`acb_dirichlet` module.
+For evaluations of characters as complex numbers, see :ref:`acb-dirichlet`.

-Multiplicative group modulo *q*
+Dirichlet characters
 -------------------------------------------------------------------------------

 Working with Dirichlet characters mod *q* consists mainly